v2sCollections/City-of-Dreams/README.md

 ---

 - Hundreds of pieces of cyberware were added to the atelier store.
-- Custom Arasaka cyberware includes Berserk,Sandevistans and Cyberdecks.
+- Custom Arasaka cyberware includes Berserk, Sandevistans and Cyberdecks.
 - You can now get Epic and Legendary cyberwares that are not available in standard game.
-- All Quickhacks and Talent shards have been added to the Atlier shop.
+- All Quickhacks and Talent shards have been added to the Atelier shop.

 Upgraded/Tweaked cyberware